nwh/lusol/README.md

 ## LUSOL

-LUSOL maintains LU factors of a square or rectangular sparse matrix A.
+LUSOL maintains LU factors of a square or rectangular sparse matrix.

 This repository provides LUSOL source code and a Matlab interface.